squaresLab/ProbabilisticModel_Saner2018/README.md

 The scripts are documented internally and have numbers that show the order in which they should be executed.

+The QATestSuites are the held-out test suites used to evaluate quality of the patches found.

 analyzedRepos.txt shows the git repos that were analyzed to build the corpus of this paper.
 These were the most stared projects in August 2016.